amulyaparab/How-well-do-you-know-me-CLI-app-1/README.md

 # How-well-do-you-know-me-CLI-app-1
-This is a CLI quiz app to test how well you know me.
+This is a CLI quiz app made with NodeJS to test how well you know me.

 # How it works:
 * Enter the required input